Lakshmii3/kot/docs/architecture.md

 - PlayerControls: A series of buttons for performing game mechanics such as including "Roll", "Reroll", "Leave Tokyo City" and "Enter Tokyo City".

-- GameConsole:  The game log showing the players interaction with the opponents and game responses to actions.
+- GameConsole:  The game log showing the players interaction with the opponent’s and game responses to actions.

-- PlayerDetails: Series of text areas organized in a column describing the players current game standing stats.
+- PlayerDetails: Series of text areas organized in a column describing the player's current game standing stats.
 These include Victory (VPs), Hearts and Energy Points.
 Counters collected shall also be shown.

 - CardStore: A row of 3 cards (CardDetails) that can be purchased by players durring their turns.
 Card slots will be randomly replaced after purchase.

-- CardDetails: Shows cards details including name, cost, effect, footnote and card type.
+- CardDetails: Shows cards details including name, cost, effect and footnote and card type.
 CardDetails appear within the CardStore representing each card available for sale.

 - PlayerAbilities: A stacked series of buttons each representing a card purchased or earned by the player.
 Cards can be activated by clicking.
 Cards will be disabled or enabled when accessable given the players current turn phase.